Skip to main content

 Erica Austin

-Erica is a native of Springfield, Illinois.
-She currently works at Southern Illinois University School of Medicine (SIU-SOM) as the Regional Community Liaison and Project Manager for the COVID-19 Centers.
+Erica Austin is a native of Springfield, Illinois.
+She works at Southern Illinois University School of Medicine as the Regional Community Liaison and Project Manager for the COVID-19 Centers.

-Formally, she was an AmeriCorps Program manager through Springfield Urban League and a 4-H Educator through University of Illinois Extension.
+Formally, Austin was an AmeriCorps Program manager through Springfield Urban League and a 4-H Educator through the University of Illinois Extension.
 Recently, she decided to take a leap of faith and JUMP to do what God has been telling her to do for years.
-Her leap of faith is starting her own youth program.
-In October of 2019 she started her own youth program entitled “The L.Y.N.C.
-(Leading Youth, Networking communities).”
+Her leap of faith is starting her youth program.
+In October 2019, she started her youth program entitled “The L.Y.N.C.
+(Leading Youth, Networking Communities).”

 Ashley Nippert-Yoggerst